 As mentioned previously, pharmacists are key medical professionals.
 Their work has great meaning and contribution as they ensure that drugs are administered correctly, and that patients are aware of their side effects.
 Without them, we would have no idea how to take the medicine that helps us with a wide array of medical issues, from diabetes to cancer.

 Most pharmacists work normal full time hours, which can provide an excellent life fit.
 However, because many pharmacies are open at all hours, some pharmacists may have to work nights and weekends.

-Pharmacists must have expertise in such fields as chemistry, biology, and human anatomy in order to make well-informed decisions when dispensing medications.
-Strong analytical skills are required, as pharmacists must be able to interpret prescriptions and make sure what is prescribed will not react poorly with the other medications the patient is taking.
-Being detail oriented is crucial to ensure accuracy when filling a prescription that will help patients avoid bad reactions to medicines.
+To thrive as a pharmacists, you must have expertise in such fields as chemistry, biology, and human anatomy in order to make well-informed decisions when dispensing medications.
+Strong analytical skills are also required to thrive, as pharmacists must be able to interpret prescriptions and make sure what is prescribed will not react poorly with the other medications the patient is taking.
+Being detail oriented is also crucial to thrive.
+This ensure accuracy when filling a prescription that will help patients avoid bad reactions to medicines.
 Excellent communication and computer skills are also necessary.

 Firstly, those who are not willing to commit to the educational process to become a successful pharmacist will struggle in this career.
 Those who are not confident managing others may struggle as a pharmacist, who is responsible for leading other professionals.
 Finally, those who can’t pay attention to detail may struggle, as pharmacists must ensure that they are giving patients the correct dosage.